-Sunshine Sonny Payne was the blues legend who was the uncle to blues royalty for more than 70 years on KFFA’s King Biscuit Time radio show until his passing last year.
-Join two blues journalism and preservation legends, Roger Stolle and Don Wilcock, as they dedicate this, their eighth annual Call and Response Blues Symposium, to King Biscuit’s beloved patriarch Sunshine Sonny Payne.
-They moderate two hour-long “back fence” conversations with legendary blues musicians and personalities who are some of the most colorful people on today’s vibrant blues scene.
+Join two blues journalism and preservation legends, Roger Stolle and Don Wilcock, for their eleventh annual Call and Response Blues Symposium.
+They moderate two one-hour-long “back fence” conversations with legendary blues musicians and personalities who are some of the most colorful people on today’s vibrant blues scene.
 “Come on home” to this lively confab that’s become a colorful highlight of the festival.

 WHERE: Malco Theater, Cherry St., Helena, Arkansas

 with Charlie Musselwhite, Kent Burnside, Jimbo Mathus and James “Taildragger” Jones